CSUwangj/CSUwangj/README.md

 # About Me

-- Coding with little experience in several language
+- Coding with a little experience in several language
 - Currently working on implement a markdown parser with rust parser combinator
 - For markdown parser, currently learning Haskell (for pandoc)
 - Enjoy killing time with interesting challenge, like algorithm/CTF